opendcs/opendcs/docs/source/legacy-lrgs-userguide.rst

 -k specify a specific lock file name.
 If '-' is used, a NoOp Lock will be used where the process just assumes it has a valid lock.
 SIGTERM (on unix kill -15) will be required to stop the process.
-The is primarily use use in Container systems, or OS Service Management.
+The primary use is in Container systems, or OS Service Management.

 LRGS Configuration
 ==================